Frijol/climate-change/GLOSSARY.md

 ## DoI
 Department of the Interior (U.S.A.)

+## DP
+Dynamic programming: methods such as optimization which can be used to model tradeoffs in a complex system

 ## DRAM
 Demand Response Auction Mechanism, a more open energy supply bidding process than currently employed by Western U.S. utilities